Aditya-dev2005/Rhythm-Aware-Motion-Diffusion-Model/README.md

 ├─ ballet.gif                 # Output: Ballet animation
 ├─ pop.gif                    # Output: Pop animation
 ├─ breakdance.gif             # Output: Breakdance animation (v3.1 logic)
+├─ mdm_final_research_paper.pdf # Research Paper(Under Review)

+> 🧠 Note: This research paper is currently under review and has not yet been formally published.
+> Please do not cite or distribute without permission.
 ```

 > **Note:** GIFs are stored directly in the repository root, not in a separate folder.